 As the concept developed, different truffle textures and flavors were created by variously rolling balls of ganache in white confectioner»s sugar or finely chopped nuts.
 The ganache was flavored with Champagne, Cognac, raspberry and other liqueurs.
 For starters.

-Today, the term truffle is often used to in America to describe any filled chocolate, and it becomes very confusing.
-If you see a box labeled “chocolate truffles,” are you going to get round balls of ganache, or ganache-filled chocolates?
+Today, the term truffle is often used in America to describe any filled chocolate, and it becomes very confusing.
+If you see a box labeled “chocolate truffles,” are you going to get round balls of ganache or ganache-filled chocolates?
 Or are you going to get a box of assorted cremes and other mixed chocolates?

 As Forrest Gump observed, you never know what you’re going to get.
 There is no standard of identity to stop any confectioner from selling whatever he or she wants as “truffles.”